bernhardAxonIvy/doc/source/engine-guide/installation/upgrade.rst

    Or set ``autoConvert`` property to true in the :ref:`ivy-yaml`.
 #. :ref:`Start <control-center>` the |ivy-engine|.
 #. :ref:`Redeploy <deployment>` all converted/migrated Axon.ivy projects.
 #.
-You may now delete the old engine installation directory, **unless** the
+You may now delete the old |ivy-engine| installation directory, **unless** the
    following warning applies to your installation:

 ..
 WARNING::
-    Please note that the new, upgraded engine installation will still refer to the application file directories that were used by the old installation.
-As a consequence, you must never delete the directory of an old installation, if it contains application file directories (you can check the file directory by displaying the application information inside the Axon.ivy Engine Administration).
-If the application file directories of your installation are stored elsewhere, then the deletion of the old engine installation will not cause any problems.
+    Please note that the new, upgraded |ivy-engine| installation will still refer to the application file directories that were used by the old installation.
+As a consequence, you must never delete the directory of an old installation, if it contains application file directories (you can check the file directory of an application in the :ref:`engine-cockpit`).
+    If the application file directories of your installation are stored elsewhere, then the deletion of the old |ivy-engine|
+    installation will not cause any problems.